Table of Contents

 # in each dataset

-This table shows the custom BABS YAML files and custom QSIPrep json files used for each dataset (all files located in ~/two_axes_manuscript/code/run_babs_qsirecon/babs_yaml_files/ and ./qsirecon_json_files )
+This table shows the custom BABS YAML files and custom QSIPrep json files used for each dataset (all files located in ~/two_axes/code/run_babs_qsirecon/babs_yaml_files/ and ~/two_axes/code/run_babs_qsirecon/qsirecon_json_files)

 Dataset QSIRecon YAML file JSON file Notes